Emi1699/Jarvis/README.md

 I've tested it on Windows an MacOS and it works on both.

-I have not tested it on Windows; do so at your own peril.
-Also, the instructions below assume you are on a UNIX-based machine.

 I am using Python >= 3.7 (i have developed the app on 2 different machines, with different Python versions and it works on both).

 ## How to Run